Collin-1/swarmandsnack/README.md

 - Iteration loop:
   1. Run `dotnet watch --project Server/SwarmAndSnack.Server.csproj` for hot reload.
   2. Modify `Server/wwwroot/game.js` for client tweaks; the watch process serves the latest bundle.
-- The client prediction system keeps a buffer of server snapshots (`stateBuffer`) and maintains a local prediction of the player's leader for tight controls.
+- The client uses **optimistic local updates** for zero-latency controls: your leader moves instantly on screen while the server validates in the background.
-- Server logic lives in `Server/Services/GameManager.cs`, which advances the simulation and broadcasts `GameStateDto` objects.
+- Server logic lives in `Server/Services/GameManager.cs`, which advances the simulation and broadcasts `GameStateDto` objects at 30ms intervals.
+- See `ARCHITECTURE.md` for detailed explanation of the simplified client-server model.

 ## Testing & Diagnostics